ipfs-inactive/examples/examples/api/readme.md

 to get this information through, just make an object that implements the IpfsRouting interface and pass the build configuration a RoutingOption for it.

-### Ipfs Configuration Options

 ### Context
-If youve never dealt with contexts before, I highly recommend you first go read [this wonderful explanation](https://blog.golang.org/context).
-Now, the context we pass into `Build` is the "master" context to the entire ipfs node, cancelling that context will shut down every single subprocess that ipfs runs.
+If you have never dealt with contexts before, I highly recommend you first go read [this wonderful explanation](https://blog.golang.org/context).
+Now, the context we pass into the new `Node` we are creating is the "master" context to the entire ipfs node, cancelling that context will shut down every single subprocess that ipfs runs.

 The easiest way to set up a context for an ipfs node is something like this:
 ```